tarekziade/blog/entries/application-entry-points.rst

 Based on these remarks, I would like during the sprint to work in two directions:

-- thinking about extending to PEP 345 to introduce fields specific to the notion of *running a service* and describe how it would look like in packaging/distutils2's *setup.cfg*
+- thinking about extending PEP 345 to introduce fields specific to the notion of *running a service* and describe how it would look like in packaging/distutils2's *setup.cfg*